qtzar/auth0-spring-security-mvc/README.md

 ## Acknowledgements

-Very big thanks to Daniel Teixeira from [calipho-sib](https://github.com/calipho-sib) for creating the initial version of this SDK.
+Thank you to Daniel Teixeira from [calipho-sib](https://github.com/calipho-sib) for creating the initial version of this SDK.

 ## Issue Reporting